SociallyKent/LOVE2D-commands/README.md

 *Edited based on the most resent version over love2D (11.5)

 While creating a game using LOVE; desired to note things down.
-Figured they should be shared for everyone.
+Figured it should be shared for everyone.
 Some custom general scripts too will be added later on.